-The Gig Worker Paid Sick and Safe Time Ordinance provides certain gig workers access to paid sick and paid safe time (Gig Worker PSST) from transportation network companies and food delivery network companies.
-Beginning July 13, 2020, this temporary law allows covered gig workers to take days (24-hour increments) of paid leave to care for their own health and safety, or the health and safety of a family member, under qualifying circumstances.
-The requirement to provide Gig Worker PSST will expire 180 days after the end of any COVID-19 civil emergency.
+UPDATE: The Gig Worker Paid Sick and Safe Time Ordinance temporarily provided certain gig workers access to paid sick and paid safe time (Gig Worker PSST) from transportation network companies and food delivery network companies during the Covid-19 civil emergency.
+The temporary law went into effect on July 13, 2020 and allowed covered gig workers to take days (24-hour increments) of paid leave to care for their own health and safety, or the health and safety of a family member, under qualifying circumstances.
+Certain requirements of this law are suspended effective November 1, 2022.
+These changes align with Mayor Bruce Harrell's announcement to end the Civil Emergency Proclamation after October 31, 2022 and with Washington State's and Governor Inslee's decision to end the statewide state of emergency.